Reenforcements/FPGAComputer/log.md

 Matrix is working! (sort of) I have to fix some bugs.
 The display flickers when you write to the buffer but it should never do that.

 Ok I definitely jumped the gun.
 Definitely seeing lots of problems with driving the LED display from the FPGA.

+I made a quick python program to convert a test image into a hex file that I can upload to RAM.

+The test image displays well...
+I'm afraid the processor isn't writing to memory correctly again.
+Oh no...
+It does seem to display just fine if you write the same image over and over.
+Maybe that's because of the weird overlapping buffer looking thing.
+Whatever it is, its consistent in the location it pops up in and it goes away if you write the image more than once.
+That suggests its related to the buffering system I tried to do.

+Ok, it was something to do with the double buffer.
+I must've messed up the code somewhere.

+I think I was writing to the display too quickly....
+That would explain the partially written pixels.
+It works.
+I don't think there's an issue with the multi-buffer code.

+Ghosting was occurring because I was changing the row at the wrong time.
+The bottom~ish half of the display works amazingly now, but the upper half doesn't work so well.
+It gets worse the farther up you go.

+Ok, the problem was, I was writing to the offscreen buffer, then I was telling the hardware to swap, but then I'd start writing to the newly "offscreen buffer".
+That "offscreen buffer" might still be being used though!
+The solution was to wait for the flag to go back to zero before I try rendering again.

 ### 8/6/18